CaseyAMeakin/MovieTime/batch/README.md

 This includes:

 *collabFilter.py* - A python class that calculates movie recommendations based on a simple collaborative filter between users and critics.
-Currently employs a simple Pearons's correlation coefficient.
+Currently employs Pearons's correlation coefficient.